straznikit/straznikit/README.md

 ### Hello World I’m @straznikit 👋
 - 👀 I’m interested in programming, computer games and reading books
-- 🌱 I’m currently learning python programming and SQL
+- 🌱 I’m currently learning Python programming and SQL
 - 📫 How to reach me: straznikit@gmail.com
 - ⚡ Fun fact: I get goosebumps just looking at the tissues.
 If you crush it in front of me, I will hate you. ;)
-- 🐍 language I am currently developing: Python

 <br>Connect with me<br>